Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Evaluation

 \section{Evaluation}

+The evaluation of the Estonian simplification models was conducted using a combination of automatic metrics and human judgments.
+This dual approach ensures quantitative and qualitative assessment, since automatic metrics alone often miss fluency, meaning, and simplification quality.

-A subset of 100 sentences was randomly selected from the Estonian Simplification Dataset, and these sentences were manually simplified by two native Estonian speakers, creating the gold standard for evaluating the simplification models.
-This gold standard serves as the reference point against which the OpenNMT and LLaMA-based simplification algorithms are evaluated.
+A subset of 100 complex sentences was randomly sampled from the Estonian Simplification Dataset.
+These sentences were manually simplified by two native Estonian linguists to form a high-quality gold standard.
+The resulting parallel dataset was then used to evaluate the performance of both the OpenNMT and LLaMA-based models.

-The evaluation consisted of two complementary approaches.
-In the automatic evaluation, BLEU and SARI scores are calculated to measure the quality of the simplified sentences compared to the gold standard.
-As stated before BLEU focuses on comparing n-gram overlap between the machine-generated simplifications and the reference, while SARI evaluates how well the simplified versions retain meaning and simplify sentence structure.

-In the manual evaluation, two independent annotators rated a subset of the simplified sentences, focusing on aspects such as grammaticality, meaning preservation, and readability.